 WAYS TO GET INVOLVED IN YOUR BOREDOM

-a good put to reorganize your thoughts in order.
+So you are not going to build a vegetable garden.
+What is it?
+Absolutely nothing except a good put to reorganize your thoughts in order.

-Meditate regularly – make room for confrontational
+• Meditate regularly – make room for confrontational thoughts.

-last thing on your mind if you wanted to tackle boredom.
+Meditation would have been the last thing on your mind if you wanted to tackle boredom.

-opportunity to look at the underlying causes why you avoid rest and are always
+Meditating gives you the opportunity to look at the underlying causes why you avoid rest and are always busy.

 And that doesn’t have to be lengthy sessions – 5 minutes a day is enough to use the unrest that boredom creates as a moment of introspection.

-as soon as you are bored, your thoughts get the chance to roam freely – allow
+Instead of looking for external stimulus, use your boredom to feed your brain with creativity.
+After all, as soon as you are bored, your thoughts get the chance to roam freely – allow it.

 So stop entertaining yourself with your smartphone and see where your thoughts are stranded.
 Write them down, articulate them using ‘free writing’ or capture them in color – in a mind map for example!

-as soon as you are bored, your thoughts get the chance to roam freely – allow
+Instead of looking for external stimulus, use your boredom to feed your brain with creativity.
+After all, as soon as you are bored, your thoughts get the chance to roam freely – allow it.

 So stop entertaining yourself with your smartphone and see where your thoughts are stranded.
 Write them down, articulate them using ‘free writing’ or capture them in color – in a mind map for example!

-Who knows what brilliant ideas you come up with during the
+Who knows what brilliant ideas you come up with during the CORONA LOCKDOWN!

 Let me know in the comments how you solve your boredom things.